Types of lawnmower engines.

 A two-stroke sometimes has the oil mix written on the fuel cap.

-Look for a sticker on the engine saying “do not mix fuel” or “four-cycle”.
+Look for a sticker on the engine saying “Do not mix fuel” or “Four-cycle”.
 This means you have a four-stroke

 What is the difference between two-stroke and four-stroke fuel?